davudram/davud1ramazanov/README.md

 # **About me**
 Welcome to my GitHub repository!
-My name is Davud Ramazanov, and I have been studying and working hard to develop my skills as a software dev and fullstack dev for the past two years.
+My name is Davud Ramazanov, and I have been studying and working hard to develop my skills as a software dev for the past two years.
 In this repository, you will find a collection of projects and code samples that demonstrate my proficiency in various programming languages and technologies.

 # Skills
 ![image](https://github.com/Davud1Ramazanov/davud1ramazanov/assets/95874233/3849789b-6ce1-4b21-a50e-c7643b6b4fa4)